- Airwallex is aimed at businesses of all sizes making financial transactions in a global market.

 With global accounts, borderless cards, and money transfer services on offer — as well as a suite of payments APIs aimed at businesses for payments — Airwallex is like an Australian version of Wise with Stripe services in addition.

 If your business operates internationally or needs to pay suppliers and contractors overseas, then Airwallex is something you should consider.
-Based on hours of research and digging through their terms and conditions, this review focusses on the money transfer aspect of their offering.
+Based on hours of research and digging through their terms and conditions, this review focuses on the money transfer aspect of their offering.

 Inside this review